Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Video - Floor on the ground with expanded clay backfill

-Styrofoampolyurethane foamMin. plate
+StyrofoamPolyurethane foamMin. plate

 Lightweight materialLightweight materialMedium-light material

-Medium strengthLow strengthLow/medium strength
+Average strengthLow strengthLow/medium strength

 Average compressive strengthLow compressive strengthLow to medium compressive strength

-Non toxicNon-toxic, emits carbon monoxide and carbon dioxide at a temperature of 500 degreesNon toxic
+Non-toxicNon-toxic, emits carbon monoxide and carbon dioxide at a temperature of 500 degreesNon-toxic

-Not suitable for high load useNot all slabs are suitable for high load applications
+Not suitable for use under high loadNot all slabs are suitable for use under high loads

-• draft - rests on the ground;
+• rough - rests on the ground;

 • multilayer - includes heat and sound insulating gaskets;